Colyton, Devon: The church

-The Church of England parish church of St Andrew's, is a Grade I listed building.
-A Saxon church occupied the site of St Andrew's until replaced by the present Norman church in the 11th century.
-The 14th century octagonal lantern tower is said to have been used as a beacon for ships on the once navigable River Axe, to the east, although there is doubt that the tower may be seen at all from the river.
+St Andrew's Church in Colyton is a Church of England parish church and Grade I listed building.
+A Saxon church occupied the site of St Andrew's until replaced by the present Norman one in the 11th century.
+The 14th-century octagonal lantern tower is said to have been used as a beacon for ships on the once-navigable River Axe, to the east, although there is doubt that the tower may be seen at all from the river.
 The nearby vicarage, Brerewood House, is a Grade II listed building from about 1529.

-Dolphin Street, a street in Colyton, is the also the title of a tune by former resident and composer Arthur Hutchings (1906-1989) to the hymn by Timothy Dudley-Smith 'Beyond All Mortal Praise'.
+Colyton's Dolphin Street shares its name with a tune by former resident and composer Arthur Hutchings (1906-1989) to the hymn "Beyond All Mortal Praise" by Timothy Dudley-Smith.